Charlie-Walsh/milestone-1/README.md

 6. Type "git clone" and paste the url you copied after it.
 7. Press enter and your clone will be created.

+## Future Development

+<p>In order to imporove the revistability of the site, as the company grows it would be good to have an area for the community to grow and share their work and ideas.
+A few ideas I have for expansion are as follows:</p>

+* Forum - A place where subcribers can communicate and share their experience.
+Newcomers could ask veterans for advice on certain painting techniques, post guides on how to achieve a certain effect or share what bits they have used for a model conversion.

+* Painting Tutorials - Maybe using a higher tier for membership would give you access to in house painting tutorials and guides in video format.
+Although similar things can be found on youtube so the quality would have to be very high in order to warrant an extra cost.
+This could be included with a regular membership as an extra marketing device.

+* FAQs - A place where general questions are answered by the company covering basic painting techniques, equipment and more detailed explanations of the service.